hiromorozumi/beepcomp/documentation/beepcomp_users_guide.md

 <div id="contact_me" />
 ## Contact Me! ##

-I welcome anyone using BeepComp and also anyone interested in getting involved to getting in touch.
+I welcome anyone using BeepComp and also anyone interested in getting involved in this project to getting in touch.
 Feature suggestions are great.
 Bug reports are welcome.
 If you are a coder interested in working together to make this a better application, that's great, too!
 Just letting me hear the tracks you create with BeepComp will make my day :) To e-mail me, just write through the [SourceForge contact page](https://sourceforge.net/u/smokinhiro/profile/send_message).